12-Factor App: Modern Practices and the Leapcell Guide

 I. Codebase for One Service

-One codebase tracked in revision control, many deploys.
+One codebase tracked in version control, many deploys.

-All code for an application should be stored in a single repository using a version control system like Git.
-While multiple deployment environments (e.g., development, production) can exist, they must all originate from the same codebase.
+An application’s code should be managed in a single repository.
+Even if multiple environments exist, they must derive from the same codebase.

-Leapcell's deployment model is fundamentally based on this principle.
-We advocate for the best practice of "one service per repository," which enhances the clarity of Git commit history and vastly simplifies project management and comprehension.
+Leapcell’s deployment model follows this principle.
+We recommend “one service per repository,” which simplifies project management and ensures clear Git history.

 II.
 Declare Dependencies in a Manifest File

-All dependencies should be explicitly declared via a manifest file (e.g., package.json
+Dependencies should be declared in a manifest (package.json

 , requirements.txt